+Project Component/s Onion dehydration plant;

+Access roads.

+Potential Impact Visual impacts and causing a nuisance to surrounding

+landowners/residents.

-Project Component/s Solvent Manufacturing Facility; Access roads.
-Potential Impact Visual impacts and causing a nuisance to surrounding landowners/residents.
-Activities/Risk Sources Activities associated with facility construction such as storage of construction material.
-Mitigation: Target/Objective Reduce the visual impact or nuisance to the surrounding landowners/residents.
+Activities/Risk Sources Activities associated with facility construction such as storage of

+construction material.

+Mitigation: Reduce the visual impact or nuisance to the surrounding

+Target/Objective landowners/residents.

-Mitigation: Action/Control Responsibility Timeframe Construction material will be stored neatly on the Contractor Construction construction site.
-Special permission may be obtained from phase the ECO/ER to store material on suitable substitute or ancillary locations should the need arise, and as communicated by the project engineer.
+Mitigation: Action/Control Responsibility Timeframe Construction material will be stored at the contractor's camp, as well as on the construction site within the demarcated working areas at each construction point.
+Special permission may be obtained from the ECO/ER to store material on suitable substitute or ancillary locations should the need arise, and as communicated by the project engineer.
+Contractor Construction phase